5-choosability of graphs with crossings far apart: The proof of Theorem

-Consider now a vertex $v$ with three neighbors $p_a,p_b,p_c\in V(P)$, where $a<b<c$.
-Let $K$ be the cycle $p_ap_{a+1}\ldots p_cv$, and note that $K$ has a chord $vp_b$.
-By \refclaim{cl-nopcr}, none of the edges $vp_a$, $vp_b$ and $vp_c$ is crossed.
-By \refclaim{cl-basic}(d), $K$ is not separating (\refclaim{cl-basic}(d) allows a vertex of $N$ or a $K_4$ with a crossed edge in the interior of $K$; however, this would only be possible if $\ell(P)=3$, yielding two special subgraphs at distance 1).
-Suppose that $c-a=\ell(P)$, and let $G_2$ be the $p_avp_c$-component of $G$ that does not contain $P$.
-Since $v\notin V(F)$, and $v\notin N$ if $\ell(P)=3$, there is a color in $L(v)$ that does not appear in the lists of vertices in $P$.
-Observe that $G_2$ (with the precolored path $p_avp_c$) violates either (T) or (O).
-In the former case, $G$ is either \ob{N1} or \ob{P6}.
-In the latter case, we have $\ell(P)=2$ by the distance condition, and \refclaim{cl-colprop} implies that $G_2$ is either \ob{M1} or \ob{C1}.
-If $G_2$ is \ob{M1}, then $G$ is \ob{M2}, and if $G_2$ is \ob{C1}, then $G$ is $L$-colorable.
+Suppose first that $c-a=\ell(P)$, and let $G_2$ be the $p_avp_c$-component of $G$ that does not contain $P$.
+Since $v\notin V(F)$, and $v\notin N$ if $\ell(P)=3$, there exists a color $g\in L(v)$ that does not appear in the lists of vertices in $P$.
+Let $L_2$ be the list obtained from $L$ by setting $L_2(v)=\{g\}$.
+Observe that $G_2$ is not $L_2$-colorable, and thus $B_2=(G_2,p_avp_c,N,M,L_2)$ is not a valid target.
+This is only possible if $B_2$ violates either (T) or (O).
+In the former case, $G$ is either \ob{N1} or \ob{P6}, which contradicts Lemma~\ref{lemma-cl-noobstr}.
+In the latter case, we have $\ell(P)=2$ by the distance condition, and \refclaim{cl-colprop} together with Lemmas~\ref{lemma-cl-noseptr} and \ref{lemma-cl-nochord-nocr} imply that $G$ is $L$-colorable unless $G_2$ is either \ob{M1} or \ob{C1}.
+If $G_2$ is \ob{M1}, then $G$ is \ob{M2}, and if $G_2$ is \ob{C1}, then $G$ is $L$-colorable; in both cases, we obtain a contradiction.